Thailand in the Korean War: Air Force

-Legacy
+Heritage

 During the course of the Korean War, Thailand dispatched a total of 11,786 soldiers to Korea.
-It is recorded that 129 Thai soldiers lost their lives in the war, 1,139 were wounded, and five were missing in action (MIA).
+It is recorded that 129 Thai soldiers were killed in the war, 1,139 were wounded, and five were missing in action (MIA).
 In 1974, the Government of the Republic of Korea built a monument, and a Thai pavilion in Pocheon City, to honour the Thai soldiers who took part in the Korean War.
 On 4 November 2008, the Thai Embassy in Seoul, with the cooperation from the Office of Defense Attache, hosted the opening ceremony of the Thai memorial at the United Nations Memorial Cemetery in Korea (UNMCK) to commemorate the sacrifices made by Thai soldiers during the Korean War.
 Thailand still maintains, as of 2020, one liaison officer at the Armistice Committee site and six soldiers as members of the United Nations Command Honor Guard Company in Seoul.

 HTMS Prasae II was decommissioned from the Royal Thai Navy in 2000, and was designated as a museum ship.
 She is visible at the mouth of the Prasae River, Rayong Province (Thailand) by the Prasae River Communities Committee where she serves as a memorial.
 There is also a monument to the 21st Infantry Regiment.